Purpose and Applicability

 Purpose

-This document is the result of substantial intra- and inter-agency collaboration.
+This Manual is the result of substantial intra- and inter-agency collaboration.
 The following agencies participated in its creation: the Departments of Design and Construction (DDC), City Planning (DCP), Environmental Protection (DEP), and Parks and Recreation (Parks), as well as the Economic Development Corporation (EDC), the Landmarks Preservation Commission (LPC), the Public Design Commission (PDC), and the Mayor’s Office.

 Applicability